MarkAD88/aoc2025/README.md

 quickly.
 Would have been quicker but I forget a variable assignment on the first part and probably cost myself 10 minutes staring at incorrect results when the problem was staring me right in the face.

+## Day 5 - Cafeteria
+Part 1 was easy but I tripped myself up by trying to use a tricky LINQ TakeWhile to parse the first half of the file (fresh ingredients) and another LINQ TakeWhile to parse the second half of the file (available ingredients).

+Turned out that File.ReadLines doesn't do a "continuation" of the iterator in another loop it just starts over so that didn't work out too well and cost me.

+Then the approach I originally took - creating a List of longs for the fresh ingredients to use in an intersect with the fresh ingredients - worked fine for the example but once it hit the actual input it blew an OOM fast because the ranges were just too large to deal with.

+I switched to just tracking the start/end of a range using a custom class and that did the trick.

+Part 2 wasn't necessarily hard but I overcomplicatd my solution at first by trying to sort and then expand ranges by altering items and what not.
+Horrible idea in hindsight.
+I scrapped that and went with a simpler counter with min/max checks to get it done efficiently.

+Start to finish under an hour so just a few minutes off from Day 4's time.
+Fun puzzle.